spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ## Deployment Strategy

 There are two ways to use the Spreadsheet Upload Control.
-Since a Reuse Component (library) is essentially utilized, this results in two deployment strategies that can be used.
+Since a Reuse Component is essentially utilized, this results in two deployment strategies that can be used.

 Depending on the deployment environment (ABAP or BTP), you have to consider a few special cases.
 This is described in the [Deployment of your app](#deployment-of-your-app) page.
 A full deployable BTP example can be found in the [sample project](https://github.com/spreadsheetimporter/sample-full-btp).

+**Recommended:** Because SAP did not initially consider Decentralized deployment, there may be problems with it (especially in the ABAP stack).
+I therefore recommend centralized deployment on the ABAP stack.

 ### Decentralized deployment

-The library is attached directly to each app and deployed with it.
+The component is attached directly to each app and deployed with it.
+There are specific things to note here on the ABAP stack (see [ABAP Component Deployment](#component-deployment)).

 ### Central deployment